 Talk to Pros When I first started smoking, I went to weekend ’cue competitions just to talk.
 People are incredibly sharing with their knowledge in this business.
 Late afternoon or early evening during the Friday setup is usually a good time to wander and chat, before cooking heats up.

 Layer Flavor Sauce alone isn’t enough: The flavor just sits on the surface.
 I start by brining chicken or injecting pork with stock or juice.
 Before smoking, I do a rub.
 Then sauce at the end.
 It’s all about building up flavor.
 But watch the salt in the rub if you’re using a brine.
 I still make that mistake.

 Be Adventurous Try a local sauce you’ve never seen before, or a different spice.
 A lot of people are really timid and afraid of putting anything that’s got more heat on there, so I add sweetness for balance.
 I don’t like fruity beers, but I love berry or plum jam stirred into my barbecue sauce.

 Kicky Asian Barbecue Sauce

 These fruity pepper spreads from Nebraska are one of David’s go-to secret ingredients. (chilidawgs.com).

 Wish List Grilling Gear

-Smoking Shortcut These tubes hold wood pellets and work on any grill or some smokers to add or enhance smoky flavor.
-From $20 (amazenproducts.com).
+Smoking Shortcut These tubes hold wood pellets and work on any grill or some smokers to add or enhance smoky flavor. (amazenproducts.com).

-Dual-Handle Skillet For cooking or heating sides, Lodge’s new cast-iron pans fit better on grills than the long-handled originals.
-From $27 (lodgemfg.com).
+Dual-Handle Skillet For cooking or heating sides, Lodge’s new cast-iron pans fit better on grills than the long-handled originals. (lodgemfg.com).

-Techie Thermometer Weber’s iGrill series syncs to your smartphone and sends alerts when meat has reached the perfect internal temperature.
-From $50 (weber.com).
+Techie Thermometer Weber’s iGrill series syncs to your smartphone and sends alerts when meat has reached the perfect internal temperature. (weber.com).